emissary-ingress/emissary/reference/edge-control.md

             - containerPort: 8000   # Application port
 ```

+In order to run the sidecar:

+- you need to include the Traffic Agent container in the microservice pod;
+- you need to switch the microservice's `Service` definition to point to the Traffic Agent's listening port (currently 8080 or 8443); and
+- you need to tell the Traffic Agent how to set up for the microservice, using environment variables.

-Here is a modified set of manifests that includes the traffic agent:
+Here is a modified set of manifests that includes the Traffic Agent (with notes below):

 ```yaml
 # This is hello-intercept.yaml